 Diagnosing male infertility problems usually involves:

-Depending on initial findings, your doctor may recommend additional, more specialized tests that can help identify the cause of your infertility.
+Your doctor may recommend additional tests to help identify the cause of your infertility.
 These can include:

 Treatments and drugs

-Treatment of male infertility depends on the cause, how long you've been infertile, your age and personal preferences.
-In all cases of infertility, the female partner also will need to be checked and may need treatment.
-In some cases, treatment of the female partner can compensate for male fertility problems.
-Your doctor may try to improve your fertility by either correcting an underlying problem (if one is found) or trying treatments that seem like they may be helpful.
+Your doctor will try to improve your fertility by either correcting an underlying problem (if one is found) or trying treatments that seem like they may be helpful.
 Often, an exact cause of infertility can't be identified.
 Even if an exact cause isn't clear, your doctor may be able to recommend treatments that work.
+In all cases of infertility, the female partner also will need to be checked and may need treatment.
+In some cases, treatment of the female partner may help compensate for male fertility problems.

 Treatments for male infertility include: